-Vicki Kraft just completed her first-term serving as State Representative for the 17th Legislative District, Position 1.
-Two years ago when campaigning for this position, Vicki made a pledge to bring leadership, integrity and accountability to this office and focus on priorities to make our community a better place to live and work.
+Vicki Kraft is in her second-term serving as State Representative for the 17th Legislative District, Position 1.
+When campaigning for this position, Vicki made a pledge to bring leadership, integrity and accountability to this office and focus on priorities to make our community a better place to live and work.
 She has kept this pledge.

 Vicki has fought to improve fiscal responsibility and accountability in government, reduce small business taxes, create jobs, help veterans and decrease I-5 traffic congestion.
 She has also advocated for real property tax relief and worked to prioritize student achievement and school safety.

 Prior to running for office, Vicki worked as a Senior/Account Executive for major companies including Dell, Pillsbury and Frigidaire as well as small businesses.
 During the past ten years, while in the private sector she worked with K-12 school districts across the state, along with the State of Washington government agencies in Olympia.
 Through this experience Vicki realized the importance of improving the government culture to utilize taxpayer money more efficiently and serve the citizens more effectively.